FortyTwoFortyTwo/BuyGame/README.md

 5. As a new user, I want to find most popular games
 6. As a new user, I want to find free games
 7. As a new user, I want to find good deals
+8. As an admin, I want to add new games
+9. As an admin, I want to edit existing games
+10. As an admin, I want to remove existing games

 ## Features